BlueWinds/LapisAzurai-old/README.md

 $ npm install
 ```

-Now you should be able to build the game:
+In addition to downloading the necessary dependencies, this will try and build the game.
+You can also perform a build later, with

 ```
 $ grunt full-build